iced-rs/iced/ROADMAP.md

 We can let users return an asynchronous action (i.e. a future) producing a `Message` in `Application::update`.
 The runtime will spawn each returned action in a thread pool and, once it finishes, feed the produced message back to `update`.
 This is also how [Elm] does it.

 When it comes to implementing this, [`winit`] already supports user-specific events that can be sent from another thread.
-Accomodating `iced_winit` for this functionality should not be too complicated.
+Accommodating `iced_winit` for this functionality should not be too complicated.

 [Elm]: https://elm-lang.org/